MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ne-cfapi-cf_placeholder_create_flags.md

 ### -field CF_PLACEHOLDER_CREATE_FLAG_DISABLE_ON_DEMAND_POPULATION:0x00000001

-The newly created child placeholder directory is considered to have all of its children present locally.

-Applicable to a child placeholder directory only.
+When the flag is present, the newly created child placeholder directory is considered to have all of its children present locally hence accessing it in the future will not trigger any **FETCH_PLACEHOLDERS** callback on it.
+When the flag is absent, the newly created placeholder directory is considered partial and future access will trigger **FETCH_PLACEHOLDERS**.
+This flag is applicable to a child placeholder directory only.

 ### -field CF_PLACEHOLDER_CREATE_FLAG_MARK_IN_SYNC:0x00000002

-The newly created placeholder is marked as in-sync.
-Applicable to both placeholder files and directories.
+The newly created placeholder is marked as in-sync as part of the **TRANSFER_PLACEHOLDERS** operation.
+This is applicable to both placeholder files and directories.

 ### -field CF_PLACEHOLDER_CREATE_FLAG_SUPERSEDE:0x00000004